© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 New Bridge is a scheduled monument protected by Historic England under reference 1004899.
 View the official record →

-New Bridge is a masonry arch bridge located in Yorkshire, England, dating from the medieval period.
+New Bridge is a stone bridge crossing the River Aire near Castleford in West Yorkshire, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004899.

 New Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004899.